Check below for answers to commonly asked questions

 - Either place rod in oven at 250º F/ 120º C for 1 to 2 hours,

-- Or boil the dark grey portion of the rod in filtered or deionized water for 1 to 2 hours.
+- Or boil the dark grey portion of the rod in deionized water for 1 to 2 hours.

 Conditioning the rod will re-hydrate the anodized layer, creating an even passive layer that yeast, hops, and their acids will have a hard time reacting with and therefore penetrating.

 Sometimes very strong acids (star-san) and bases (oxygen cleansers) can remove the protective layer if they are exposed to the rod for an extended period of time.
 Therefore we recommend only using Iodine based sanitizers and soap and water to clean.
-If the rod is heavily soiled, half strength solutions of PBW (roughly 0.5oz/gallon) can be used for a period of 30 minutes at a time.
-Be sure to follow the PBW soak with soap and water to remove all alkaline solution.
+If the rod is heavily soiled, soak with soap and water and give the rod a good scrub.
+Make sure not to use anything too hard that would scratch the rod – the rod has a very hard coating, but it may still be scratched with very hard materials.

 If there is no grey layer left on your rod, discontinue use and email firstname.lastname@example.org.